rahuljoshuaa/Gate-Controlled-Conductance-Quantisation-in-Semiconductors/README.md

 # Gate-Controlled Conductance Quantisation in Semiconductors

 ## Overview
-This repository contains my final year project, which investigates gate-controlled conductance quantisation in quantum point contacts (QPCs) using a MATLAB-based simulation framework.
+This repository contains my 3rd year dissertation project, which investigates gate-controlled conductance quantisation in quantum point contacts (QPCs) using a MATLAB-based simulation framework.
 By modelling a smooth saddle-point potential, the project explores how discrete conductance steps emerge from quantum confinement in one-dimensional channels.

 Key goals achieved include:
 - Modelling electron transport in a saddle-point potential using MATLAB